TheWatcher/twscript/docs/Adapting_for_your_scripts.md

 want to push your changes back to github, but that's up to you).

-0. Create a directory somewhere on your system, something like `D:\thiefscripts` It doesn't matter whatyou call it, provided that you can remember it, and it **does not** contain spaces.
-Spaces in filenames are another way to summon those sould-devouring, betentacled horrors, so avoid them.
+0. Create a directory somewhere on your system, something like `D:\thiefscripts` It doesn't matter what you call it, provided that you can remember it, and it **does not** contain spaces.
+Spaces in filenames are another way to summon those soul-devouring, be-tentacled horrors, so avoid them.
 1. From the start menu, select Git -> Git Bash
 2. Change into the directory you created in step 0, using unix-like syntax, eg:
    `cd /d/thiefscripts`